nstaff001/gas-stations/README.md

 This will provide me with a more accurate picture of the mechanics within the gas market and potentially hint at consumer behavior in general.
 I am interested in two
 subjects: consumer behavior and spatial economics.
 This study catered to both interests as well as taught me how to webscrape, clean and merge datasets, and perform statistical analysis in R.

+Edit: I have since added Tableau visualizations of the data collected in this project.
+The packaged workbook will include a sample of the data collected as well as three interactive maps illustrating the dynamics of competition in Fort Worth's gasoline market on May 6th, 2024.
+If you do not have access to Tableau Desktop, you can download Tableau Reader for free here: https://www.tableau.com/products/reader.